Loading...

 Download checklistStrengthen your complaint by referencing UNDP policies

-When filing your complaint to SECU, you may strengthen your complaint by referencing specific UNDP policies or standards that you believe were not followed.
+When filing your complaint to SECU, you may strengthen your complaint by referencing specific UNDP environmental and social policies or standards that you believe were not followed.
 UNDP’s Social and Environmental Standards (SES) and related policies are designed to prevent and manage risks linked to UNDP-supported activities, including protecting human rights, the environment and vulnerable communities.

 UNDP Policies